-habitats rainforests swamps continents beaches canals volcano coast
+habitats -rainforests- swamps continents coast beaches canals volcano the Suez and Panama of the United States.

 - Complete the sentences with words from the box in Part A. If needed, use a dictionary to help you. - 1.
 According to an article I read, rainforests cover only 6% of the Earth's surface, yet they contain more than 50% of the planet's plant and animal species. - 2.
-People associate the name Ferdinand de Lesseps with the building of both the Suez and Panama - 3.
-The states of California, Oregon, and Washington are on the west of the United States. - 4.
-Visitors to Hawaii can often see streams of hot lava flowing into the ocean at night from Kilauea, the island's most active
+People associate the name Ferdinand de Lesseps with the building of both at night from Kilauea, the island's most active \